Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 1. Cold water cleansing

-Bidet attachments are non-electric and will therefore clean you with cold water.
-This might be alright during summer but on a freezing winter morning cold water is the last thing you want to come into contact with any part of your body.
+Bidet attachments are non-electric and will clean you with cold water.
+This might be alright during summer, but on a freezing winter morning, cold water is the last thing you want to come into contact with any part of your body.

-Having said I should also add that bidet attachments like the Luxe Bidet Neo 320 offers both cold and hot water cleaning options.
-Unlike other bidet seat, it comes with an extra hose that allows you to connect it to the bathroom sink’s hot water line.
+Having said that, I should add that bidet attachments like the Luxe Bidet Neo 320 offer cold and hot water cleaning options.
+Unlike another bidet seat, it comes with an extra hose that allows you to connect it to the bathroom sink’s hot water line.

 2. No dryer